01 of 15

 Add a Designer Look

 With the right combination of patterns and colors, a stenciled floor can be all you need to add a designer look to your space.
-It's an ideal way to ramp up the style in the most utilitarian rooms in the home, like kitchens and bathrooms, where the room for other accessories may be hard to come by.Continue to 12 of 15 below.
+It's an ideal way to ramp up the style in the most utilitarian rooms in the home, such as in kitchens and bathrooms, where the room for other accessories may be hard to come by.Continue to 12 of 15 below.

 12 of 15